Bug #568

 What software were you using to generate the M3U playlist in the first place?
 I'm curious why the developers of that software chose to convert the filenames to ISO-8859-1.
 Did they consider that they are limiting their potential audience to Western Europe and the Americas?

-#4 Updated by John Lindgren about 9 years ago
+#4 Updated by John Lindgren over 9 years ago

 - Status changed from New to Closed